AMS-Data-G13/AMS-Data-G13.github.io/_pages/assignment-4.md

 <p style="text-align: center;"> <span style="color:grey"> (Figure 1, the swimming route) </span> </p>

 In Figure 1, the final chosen route is depicted in red, while other waterways and nodes are shown in white.

+### 1.Find the centre of the nodes of the swimming route.
+[See this link](https://stackoverflow.com/questions/46238813/osmnx-get-coordinates-of-nodes-using-osm-id).

 $$Alt_{centre} = \frac{\sum_{i=1}^{n}{Alt_{node}}}{n}$$